microsoft/healthkit-on-fhir/DiabetesDeviceToFHIR.md

 ```

 ### Troubleshooting tips

+1. **Functions failed to run** - this is typically caused by data mapping error.
+This [tool](https://github.com/microsoft/iomt-fhir/tree/master/tools/data-mapper) can do both device mapping and FHIR mapping.
+However, you do need to know the input data.
+You can use VSCode or Azure Service Bus Explorer to listen on the EventHub for device data ingestion to inspect the input data.
+1. **Functions run successfully, but there's no data ingested when you query FHIR service** - This could be caused by the IoMT Connector running in [Create]() mode, but there's no `PatientID` mapped.
+Or, it could be that you are trying to ingest a resource for the same `Device`, but different `PatientID` from the one already exists in FHIR.
+See this [GitHub issue](https://github.com/microsoft/iomt-fhir/issues/105).
+1. **The data ingested is not what you expected.** For example, you ingested a single data point of heart rate, but when you query the data back from FHIR, it has something like "E E E E ...". - This is because when you ingest `SampledData` FHIR data type, and specify [periodInterval](https://github.com/microsoft/iomt-fhir/blob/master/docs/Configuration.md#codevaluefhirtemplate) and [defaultPeriod](https://github.com/microsoft/iomt-fhir/blob/master/docs/Configuration.md#codevaluefhirtemplate) for the measurement, the number of readings should be `periodInterval (in minutes) / defaultPeriod (in milliSeconds)`.
+So if `periodInterval` is 60(min), and `defaultPeriod` is 5000(ms), you will have 60x60/5 = 720 - 1 [empty values of "E"](https://github.com/microsoft/iomt-fhir/blob/master/docs/Configuration.md#sampleddata) and one actual reading.

 ## As a patient, how do I send my data already logged in my diabetes device to my doctor so that I can get better care remotely